ACID STAINED CONCRETE PATIO FLOORS

 Choose a stain(s) complementary to your brick or siding color.
 Exact color matches are difficult to achieve with acid stain.
 Most customers select at least two acid stain colors for patio applications.

-Acrylic sealers on patios should be reapplied every 2-3 years if the patio is in direct sunlight.
-A covered patio need to be sealed less frequently.
+Acrylic sealers on patios in direct sunlight should be reapplied every 2-3 years.
+Covered patios would need to be sealed less frequently.
 Clean the concrete thoroughly prior to application.
 Solvent Based Sealers that are flaking, peeling or damaged in a similar manner should be repaired with xylene vigorously rolled from a paint try before spraying or otherwise applying another coat.
 Keep in mind that not all sealers are compatible or will adhere properly without profiling.
 Know what sealer has been previously used on the concrete before attempting to apply more.